-Mr. Burnison was awarded Relative TSR Units with a target amount of 28,240 units, a maximum amount of 56,480 units, and a minimum amount of zero.
-These Relative TSR Units have a three-year performance period after which the number of units that vest may range from 0-56,480, depending upon the Company's TSR over the three-year performance period relative to the fiscal 2015 peer group of companies listed above.
+Mr. Burnison was awarded Relative TSR Units with a target amount of 36,050 units, a maximum amount of 72,100 units, and a minimum amount of zero.
+These Relative TSR Units have a three-year performance period after which the number of units that vest may range from 0-72,100, depending upon the Company's TSR over the three-year performance period relative to the fiscal 2014 peer group of companies listed above.
 Such units are subject to full forfeiture and will only vest if the Company meets certain performance targets at the end of three years from the grant date.
-If the Company's TSR is less than zero, the payouts will be modified to reduce the payout as a percentage of the target.
+If the Company's TSR is less than zero, then the payouts will be modified to reduce the percentage of the